RainerWaldmann/wastewater/Readme.md

  - a variation frequency file with a name ending with 'ivar.tsv'
  - a sequencing depth data file with a name ending with 'depth.tsv'

- Folder names
+ Input folder names
  - ignores folders that do not contain a variation frequency file with a name ending with 'ivar.tsv'
 - ignores folders with names starting with '_'.
 - if removeFirstCharsFromSampleName = True in [settings.py](CagableaParserV0.3/settings.py), the first characters from the sample name until the first underscore at max pos 5 in the name will be removed.
-Used to define sorting order for example a sample (folder name) AAA_..... will be shown before AAB_ .
-AAA_ and AAB_ will be removed in graphs, report ..
+Used to define sorting order e.g.  a sample (folder name) AAA_..... will be shown before AAB_ .
+AAA_ and AAB_ will be removed in sample names in graphs, reports ..

 Output will be written to the folder provided as --inputDir